 Our Nigerian Dwarf goats are all registered with the ADGA, some dual registered with AGS.
 They are very friendly, love attention and expect TLC as well as plenty of scratches!
 The entire herd was last tested in December 2020 for CAE, CL & Johne's with all negative results by UBRL, an accredited laboratory.
-Every day, the herd has access to free choice loose mineral, baking soda and sometimes powdered Kelp.
-When we feed grain, we give them a goat starter for the higher protein content as well as the added ammonium chloride for urinary health & our milking does get a specialized lactating grain.
+Every day, the herd has access to free choice loose mineral, baking soda and sometimes powdered kelp & yeast.
+When we feed grain, we give the kids a goat starter for the higher protein content as well as the added ammonium chloride for urinary health & our milking does get a specialized lactating grain.
 Our goats also receive orchard blend grass hay as well as alfalfa hay.
 We vaccinate with CD&T annually, which is approximately one month prior to kidding.
 These ladies & gents are well taken care of and WOW are they extremely fussy eaters!
 I am sure you have heard of the phrase 'goats will eat anything', right?
 Totally incorrect.. goats will TASTE everything, but they will not actually eat everything!